Huguesmmm/digitalhippo/README.md

 ### What I learned
 The main goals in learning are the setup of the reusable components and how to securly make transaction possible on ecommerce.

+1. Reusable components

+    This tutorial shows very well when you need a component and how to create it and use it.

+    For example, the use of an MaxWidthWrapper that wrap the main application for an even style across the application.

+2. Hanlding state

+   I learn how to hangling state for the display of elements of the navbar for exemple.